 rhetorical structure: according to several theories, coherence relations hold between (mostly) adjacent spans of text, yielding a tree or graph structure for the complete text

 A fair amount of our work dealt with Rhetorical Structure Theory (Mann/Thompson 1988), both for text analysis and generation.
-We suggested modifications, especially concerning nuclearity in (Stede 2008).
+We provide annotation guidelines for RST, which originated in collaboration with Maite Taboada (SFU, Vancouver) (Stede et al. 2017).
+Also, we suggested certain modifications to the theory, especially concerning nuclearity in (Stede 2008).
 The Potsdam Commentary Corpus (PCC) has RST trees as one annotation layer.
 But other levels are of equal importance to us, see e.g. our separate page on Coreference

 Discourse connectives are lexical items that encode semantic or pragmatic relations between adjacent spans of text, such as causality or contrast.
 We have developed analyses of particular connectives and groups of them (especially causal, contrastive and concessive ones), and also comparative analyses across several languages.
 One result of our work is DiMLex, a computer-readable discourse connective lexicon for German (Stede 2002).
 We recently contributed to building an Italian version (Feltracco et al. 16), and now released a multilingual connective database (see "Resources" below) that was built in collaboration with partners from the TextLink network.